apanoush/ada-METAL-website/report.md

   <h2 style="text-align: center; text-transform: uppercase; color: #1a1a1a; font-size: 2.5rem; font-weight: 600;">Dataset</h2>
 </div>

 Let’s see what this dataset looks like!
-It collect a variety of films spanning the whole 20th century and the start of the 21st with information such as a movie’s language and country of production, its genres, cast and box office performance as well as a plot description for some of them.
+It collects a variety of films spanning the whole 20th century and the start of the 21st with information such as a movie’s language and country of production, its genres, cast and box office performance as well as a plot description for some of them.
 To this, we added audience ratings from IMDB for most films to get an idea of how the public received them.

 <div style="text-align: center;">